TV/COM International

-TV/COM International is a company that developed the Compression NetWORKS digital broadcasting system that evolved into the current DVB-S standard for digital satellite broadcasting.
+TV/COM International is a company that developed the Compression NetWORKS digital broadcasting system.
+The system later evolved into the DVB-S standard for digital satellite broadcasting.
 It was used by the short-lived AlphaStar satellite platform for content delivery and conditional access.
 TV/COM was formed from the former Oak Communications in San Diego to develop its Compression NetWORKS system.
 The company was bought by Hyundai in 1994 and became a wholly owned subsidiary of Hyundai.
-The company was eventually closed and its intellectual property sold to Irdeto in The Netherlands.
+It was eventually closed and its intellectual property sold to Irdeto in The Netherlands.